mkapal/lfs-power-ups/README.md

 * Random points bonus
 * Health bonus
 * Lucky dog (get a lap back if one or more laps behind)
-* Inatke restriction for X seconds
+* Intake restriction for X seconds
 * Mass handicap for X seconds
 * Cars within a certain distance behind will gain points for X seconds

 # Car health

 * Car health is based on contacts with other cars or walls.
 You lose health by crashing into other cars or objects / walls.
 You can gain health by driving over a pick-up object with health bonus.

-* Quick repair zones
-* If you stop in that zone, you get instant car repair + full health.
+# Misc

 * Sections of track guarded by start lights
-* when the lights go red, you lose points when driving through it
+  * When the lights go red, you lose points when driving through it
-* when the lights go green, you gain points when driving through it
+  * When the lights go green, you gain points when driving through it
 * Sections of track with maximum speed
-* if going over that speed, you lose points.
+  * If going over that speed, you lose points.

 ## Bonus points